pflanze/functional-perl/docs/design.md

 *NOTE: since this was written, the method call based style has become the primary way to provide functionality, and function based access is spotty now.
-TODO: rewrite this section.*
+TODO: rewrite this section.
+BTW, providing functions would be good but provide generic wrappers (which also work for builtin types which can't have methods)--TODO.*

 The sequence processing functions use the argument order conventions from functional programming languages (Scheme, Ocaml, Haskell).
 The